 n: red berry marmalade, raw bread dough, cherry hard candy.

 t: follows nose but overly sweet (like red Kool-Aid and cherry hard candy).
-Very thin mouthfeel.
+Oak and strawberry jam; watery/thin mouthfeel.
 The sweet style sherry cask overpowers the malt whisky and the low ABV hurts the complexity.
 Short finish is mostly sweet and young sherry cask influence.